 Dr. Laurens Ankersmit is assistant professor in EU law at the University of Amsterdam in the Netherlands.
 He studied law and international relations at the University of Groningen and at the College of Europe.
 He holds a Ph.D. in EU law from VU University, Amsterdam, writing his dissertation on fair and sustainable trade within the EU internal market.
 In the past he worked at ClientEarth, an environmental law organisation.

 Vanessa Franssen is an associate professor at the University of Liège (Belgium), an affiliated senior researcher at the Institute of Criminal Law of the KU Leuven (Belgium) and a guest lecturer at the Faculty of Law, Economics and Finance of the University of Luxembourg.
 Furthermore, she is a member of the Brussels bar.
 Prof. Franssen studied Law and Romance Languages at the KU Leuven and Panthéon-Sorbonne University of Paris 1.
 She was a Fulbright Fellow and Visiting Research Scholar at the University of Michigan Law School.
 Her research mainly focuses on EU criminal law, cybercrime, comparative criminal procedure, economic and financial criminal law, the interplay between criminal and administrative law in Europe, as well as EU competition law.

-Oliver Garner is a Brexit Research Fellow at the Bingham Centre for the Rule of Law, British Institute of International and Comparative Law.
-His tenure commenced in September 2019.
-He holds a B.A. in Jurisprudence from the University of Oxford, an LL.M. in Comparative, European and International Laws, and a Doctorate in Laws from the European University Institute (EUI), and he is a Ph.D. candidate in the Law Department of the EUI.
-His doctoral research focusses on the constitutional mechanisms for Member State withdrawal and opt-outs from the European Union.
+Dr. Oliver Garner is a Brexit Research Fellow at the Bingham Centre for the Rule of Law, British Institute of International and Comparative Law.
+He holds a B.A. in Jurisprudence from the University of Oxford, an LL.M. in Comparative, European and International Laws, and a Doctorate in Laws from the European University Institute (EUI).
+His Ph.D. thesis analyses Member State withdrawal and opt-outs from the European Union.